UX Design

 the system shifted:

-assisted ordering → independent ordering.
+assisted ordering → self-service ordering.

 Problem